ansible/ansible/docs/docsite/rst/windows_dsc.rst

 What is Desired State Configuration?
 ````````````````````````````````````
-Desired State Configuration, or DSC, is a tool built into Powershell that can
+Desired State Configuration, or DSC, is a tool built into PowerShell that can
 be used to define a Windows host setup through code.
 The overall purpose of DSC
-is the same as Ansible but the benefits of Ansible is that it has it's own
+is the same as Ansible, it is just executed in a different manner.
+Since
-modules and can leverage DSC.
-Since Ansible 2.4, the ``win_dsc`` module has
-been created and can be used to leverage existing DSC resources when
+Ansible 2.4, the ``win_dsc`` module has been added and can be used to leverage
-interacting with a Windows host.
+existing DSC resources when interacting with a Windows host.

 More details on DSC can be viewed at `DSC Overview <https://docs.microsoft.com/en-us/powershell/dsc/overview>`_.

 Host Requirements
 `````````````````
-To use the ``win_dsc`` module, a Windows host must have Powershell v5.0 or newer installed.
-All supported hosts, except for Server 2008 (non R2) can be upgraded to Powershell v5.
+To use the ``win_dsc`` module, a Windows host must have PowerShell v5.0 or newer installed.
+All supported hosts, except for Server 2008 (non R2) can be upgraded to PowerShell v5.

-To use DSC once the Powershell requirements have been met is as simple as creating a task with the ``win_dsc`` module.
+To use DSC once the PowerShell requirements have been met is as simple as creating a task with the ``win_dsc`` module.

 Why Use It?